Automatic Reasoning on Recursive Data-Structures with Sharing: The Frame Rule

 \floatstyle{boxed} \restylefloat{figure}

 {\bf Our frame rules vs. SL's frame rule:} We now elaborate the connection of our two rules ({\sc EV}) and ({\sc FR}) with the traditional frame rule in Separation Logic (SL).
 First, why do we have two rules while SL has one, as introduced in the beginning of this section?
-The reason is that SL, succinctly, captures \emph{two} important properties: that \begin{itemize} \itemsep{0em} \item $\pi$ can be added to precondition $\phi$ and it \emph{remains true} in the postcondition; \item $\pi$ \emph{retains its separateness}, from precondition $\phi$ to postcondition $\psi$. \end{itemize}
+The reason is that SL, succinctly, captures \emph{two} important properties: that